 - Food: You will need to supply all your own food for your visit to ARC.

 - Shelter: If you have arranged to stay overnight on ARC land, you will need your own shelter and sleeping space.
 Bring a tent, sleeping bag, etc. Any RVs or Vans on the land will require advance notice and consent from the staff.

 - Energy: ARC 38 is currently off-grid.
 You will need a way to charge your phone, tools, etc. That may mean a generator, inverter, battery banks, or your car charging ports. (p.s.
 There’s no WiFi and some cell phone providers do not have service at ARC so be prepared to be disconnected while you are here).

 - Waste Management: Bring garbage bags to remove your own trash and recycling.
 Food waste may be burned (for garden ash) or otherwise composted (in a biodigester) by ARC staff, please check in with someone on the ground about what to do with food scraps.
 Do not throw food into the woods.
 Leave no trace!
 For human waste, we have a port-a-john on site for staff and guests.

 - Review the ARC Radical Self-Reliance Packing List:

 Absolute Essentials for All Visitors:

-- Mask: Bring a mask, bandana, scarf, or other facial covering.
-You will not be permitted to visit during quarantine without one.
+- Mask: The land can get very dusty, Have available a mask, bandana, scarf, or other facial covering.

 - Appropriate footwear: Comfortable hiking/work shoes